Rush Limbaugh, having more fun than a human being should be allowed to have here from the subterranean depths of the EIB Southern Command.

 Their property is still there.

-They're gonna demand it.
+They're going to demand it.

-They are going to there's a uh it this has just all been a temporary uh exile for them.
+This has just all been a temporary exile for them.

-But it's it's uh it really is uh uh not much has changed here with with Fidel gone, uh either dead or out of uh out of power.
+And you can't blame them, but it really is not much has changed here with Fidel gone, either dead or out of power.

 But it will be interesting to see if Raul attempts to persuade us to go along with his reforms here.

-Hey, let us be another China, because our official government policy is we don't even know you exist until you free people, get them out of those rotting jails of yours, start having elections, and disband your communist party.
+Because our official government policy is we don't even know you exist until you free people, get them out of those rotting jails of yours, start having elections, and disband your Communist Party.

-We've not demanded that of any other communist nation to trade with them, but we're gonna stick to it on Cuba as long as they're Republicans in the way to see he had the presence of mind to know there's security cameras all over the place.
+We've not demanded that of any other communist nation to trade with them, but we're going to stick to it on Cuba as long as there are Republicans in the way there.

 No, I can't tell you about this one.

-John in Cattle Spell, Montana.
+John in Cattlespell, Montana.

 Welcome to the program, sir.